Seoul Dynasty: 2018–2021: Early years

 The Dynasty parted ways with several players after the 2020 season, including support player Yang "tobi" Jin-mo, who was the last remaining member from Seoul's inaugural season team.
 The team picked up two veterans in former New York Excelsior players Jeong "ANAMO" Tae-seong and Park "Saebyeolbe" Jong-ryeol.
 However, Saebeyeolbe did not play the entire season, after Chinese teams boycotted him due to statements he made about Taiwan prior to the team's first game.
-In the 2021 season, the Dyansty was the only Eastern team to advance past the qualifying rounds in all four midseason tournament cycles; however, they were only able to advance past the regional knockouts once, in the Countdown Cup.
+In the 2021 season, the Dynasty was the only Eastern team to advance past the qualifying rounds in all four midseason tournament cycles; however, they were only able to advance past the regional knockouts once, in the Countdown Cup.
 The Dynasty finished the regular season in third place in the Eastern region standings with a 12–4 record.
 As the third seed, Seoul advanced to the Eastern play-in tournament, for a chance to make it to the season playoffs.
 However, on September 5, they lost their play-in match to the Fusion, 1–3, ending their season.

-2022–present
+2022–2023

 The Dynasty parted ways with five of their players, including Saebyeolbe and Gesture, as well as head coach Changgoon following the 2021 season; shortly after, the team brought in former player Yang "tobi" Jin-mo as their new head coach.
 Seoul also signed several new players to their team, including former Shock tank player Yoo "smurf" Myeong-hwan and former Excelsior support player Bang "JJonak" Sung-hyeon, although JJonak left the team for health reasons prior to the start of the 2022 season.
 The Dynasty won the Eastern region Kickoff Clash, the first tournament of the season, after they defeated the Philadelphia Fusion in the finals by a score of 4–0.

+On November 21, 2023, Seoul Dynasty was disbanded.